DudeThatsErin/images/README.md

 These are all of the avatars I use throughout the internet and switch between.

 ## Obsidian/Notion Banners
 These are the settings I use and the banners I use for the [Obsidian Banners](https://github.com/noatpad/obsidian-banners) plugin.
 I do not take claim to ANY images here.
 I did not make any of them.
+These may also work as wallpapers on your phone so it is worth looking through them.

 ## Setup